 No one likes bankruptcy, except bankruptcy attorneys.
 For most Americans, it remains a very negative process.
 In fact…many of our clients refuse to even consider bankruptcy during a first meeting.
-I don’t blame them.
-It is interesting however, how many of those who are initially so opposed, change their minds once they see the potential benefits.
+I don't blame them.
+It's interesting however, how many of those who are initially so opposed, change their minds once they see the potential benefits.

 Why is bankruptcy such a mind changer?
 Some quick background:

 The Bankruptcy Code, which is updated occasionally by Congress, reflects our Nation's desire to provide a fresh start for debtors.
 The Code attempts to create a system that forces those that can afford to pay their debt out, and allows those that can't…in.

 This balancing process between “who should and who shouldn't” is applied to tax as well.
 Certain types of tax debts are considered so important that the bankruptcy code doesn't allow for them to be wiped away (discharged).
 “Trust fund” taxes like taxes that are withheld from an employee paycheck to be forwarded to the government by the employer, are an example.

 Income taxes don't warrant the same concern, and therefore the bankruptcy code provides for their discharge in specific circumstances.
 Those circumstances are as follows:

 - The tax return had to be filed more than two years before the bankruptcy filing.

 - The tax return had to be due for filing more than three years before the bankruptcy filing.

 - The tax debt had to have been “assessed” or entered into the IRS record as a debt, more than 240 days before the bankruptcy filing